Ukraine’s green energy disaster is sliding towards a power crisis

-Ukraine is heading towards a power crisis in the next few weeks if the government cannot come to terms with the irate owners of Ukraine’s burgeoning green energy sector.
-Among the very few foreign investors that the country has managed to attract in recent years, the leading green energy companies warn that a failure to resolve the problems could lead to a wave of bankruptcies that may spark a electricity crisis and adversely impact the banking sector.
+Ukraine is heading towards a power crisis in the next few weeks if the government cannot come to terms with the irate owners of the country’s burgeoning green energy sector.
+Among the very few foreign investors that the country has managed to attract in recent years, the leading green energy companies warn that a failure to resolve the problems could lead to a wave of bankruptcies that may spark an electricity crisis and have an adverse impact on the banking sector.

-The problem is that the government is trying to unilaterally and retroactively reduce generous green tariffs were introduced in 2008 to boost investment into the sector.
+The problem is that the government is trying unilaterally and retroactively to reduce generous green tariffs that were introduced in 2008 to boost investment into the sector.
 And the initiative has been a huge success.
-Investment really took off in 2019 when the leading domestic power companies, foreign investors and a raft of Ukrainian entrepreneurs poured $4.5bn into building wind and solar power stations across the country since 2017.
+Investment really took off in 2019, when the leading domestic power companies, foreign investors and a raft of Ukrainian entrepreneurs poured $4.5bn into building wind and solar power stations across the country.

-If anything the reform was too successful.
+If anything, the reform was too successful.

 It all started with the new electricity market, which was launched on July 1, 2019.
-The country was not ready for it technically and legally.
-The system is handicapped now, bogged down by a growing pile of debts that are being accumulated between all market players.
+The country was neither ready for it technically or legally.
+The system is handicapped now, bogged down by a mounting pile of debts that are being accumulated between all market players.
 It needs fixing.
-In addition, when assuming the amount of tariff, which would cover green energy, the government almost halved the real production, leading to the situation when there is not enough money to pay for green energy.
+In addition, when assuming the amount of tariff which would cover green energy, the government almost halved the real production, leading to a situation when there is not enough money to pay for green energy.

-“The debts to the green producers could have been avoided if the government (national energy regulator) used the correct numbers,” says Alina Sviderska, the business director of Norway’s Scatec Solar, one of the bigger investors into Ukraine’s green power sector.
+“The debts to the green producers could have been avoided if the government (national energy regulator) used the correct numbers,” says Alina Sviderska, the business director of Norway’s Scatec Solar, one of the bigger investors in Ukraine’s green power sector.

 “The state doesn't have any money and the system they have set up doesn't work,” says Sviderska.